Fdawgs/sanitize-middleware/CONTRIBUTING.md

 1. Create a release branch with the convention `release/x.x.x`
 2. `package.json` needs to have a version update based on the content being released, remembering to adhere to semantic versioning
-3. Generate the dist build with `yarn build-ts`
+3. Generate the dist build with `yarn build`
 4. Generate the changelog with `yarn changelog`
 5. Create a tag for the version; the naming convention is the version (vx.x.x)
 6. Push the tag to the repository